 As Fashion Nova is an established company, they already had some branding principles.

 Our final decision on the UI styling came down to Branding, choosing to replicate Fashion Nova’s Website.
-Despite the fact that these guideliness were not documented, part of my job required me to collect, organize, and document this information, as well as:
+Despite the fact that these guidelines were not documented, part of my job required me to collect, organize, and document this information, as well as:

-ACCESIBILITY - COLOR BLINDNESS
+ACCESSIBILITY - COLOR BLINDNESS

 Color blindness is a condition of the eye which affects approximately 1 in 12 men (8%) and 1 in 200 women.
 Considering that most employees in Fashion Nova warehouse are men, I chose a color palette with a high contrast that would be easy to differentiate under various color spectrums.